G-CN15ZEDBMM

 The native language of the village is “Quechua”.
 Chazuta is a village of agricultural activity and navigators of the Huallaga river, a large complex river that connects small towns in the Amazon, where the only way to get there is by the river.
 In the past the village was only accessible by plane, but since 1950 a road has been built, only missionaries could reach the village by plane.
 Before that, people use to walk during two days from Chazuta to arrive to Tarapoto.
 The access to Chazuta village these days is by a very difficult road, that during heavy rains breaks down.

-In the year 2014 I meet the grandmother of the village “Maria”-who already past away- I used to sit with her, a woman of 80 years old with a big sweet smile who melted my heart, she invited me kindly to sit with her, to be with the Earth in my hands in the maloca an open place with a roof made by hand with palms that grows in the jungle.
-The time with her and the clay was infinite, it seams that I came to the earth for this I felt! my heart full of joy pulsing with the jungle.
+In the year 2014, I meet the grandmother of the village “Maria”-who already past away- I used to sit with her, a woman of 80 years old with a big sweet smile who melted my heart, she invited me kindly to sit with her, to be with the Earth in my hands in the maloca an open place with a roof made by hand with palms that grows in the jungle.

 I felt home immediately with the jungle weather, earth smell, humid & hot.
 The jungle singing with millions of small insects and birds, in a harmonic song that never ends, the earth is holding you, the earth is breathing.

-The time with the women of the village was eternal, the sounds of ancient birds singing far away penetrate inside me as an ancient call, an ancient memory that wakes you up, I felt I could stay there for ever eating mango, ananas and Cacao.
+The time with the women of the village was eternal, the sounds of ancient birds singing far away penetrate inside me as an ancient call, an ancient memory that wakes you up, I felt I could stay there for ever, eating mango, ananas and Cacao.

-To live there, in Chazuta is to be deep connected with the jungle, the spirit of the jungle is strong singing every day.
+To live there, in Chazuta is to be deep connected with the jungle, the spirit of the jungle is singing every day.

-In the village all paths are earth roads and the old houses are made of earth, all over the year is extremely hot and humid, people do not use glass windows, waiting for a little wind to come in, the houses are open.
+In the village all paths are earth-roads and the old houses are made of earth, all over the year is extremely hot and humid, people do not use glass windows, waiting for a little wind to come in, the houses are open.
 It is easy to see people hanging in their hammocks spending the hot afternoon, inebriated by the heat.
 All the children run through the streets, they play together, they want to play with you, they are very curious.

 The village is one big home, there are no limits, the children go into everyone's house to play the doors are open.